-For the past fifteen years, The Farm School Learn To Farm program has set the standard for a rigorous, practical, real-world agricultural education.
-Our year-long program for adults is designed to build the skills you need to succeed — small discussion-based classes are balanced with long hours in the greenhouses, fields, and barns.
+Since its creation in 2002, The Farm School’s Learn To Farm program has set the standard for a rigorous, practical, real-world agricultural education.
+Our year-long program for adults is designed to build the skills you need to succeed in a wide-range of agricultural fields — small discussion-based classes are balanced with long hours in the greenhouses, fields, forests and barns.
 You’ll fill your mind with practical understanding while teaching your hands and body the rhythms of serious farm work.

-Our program is open to high school graduates starting at age 18, and a typical class has 12-16 members with an age range from 18 – 60.
-Our Learn To Farm Program runs from October to September, and we have a rolling admissions.
-Generous scholarships are available, and we encourage you to apply by February for a start date in the fall.
+Our program is open to anyone age 18 or older, and a typical class has 12-16 members with an age range from 18 – 60.
+It runs from October to September.
+Generous scholarships are available.
+Admissions are rolling – we encourage you to apply early and applications received before April 1 will be given priority.

 Ready to apply?
 Can’t wait to get started?
-Click here to APPLY NOW for the next Learn To Farm class — apply early for a start date in October 2017!
+APPLY NOW for the next Learn To Farm class starting in October 2017!

 The courses described below are woven together in the natural, seasonal pattern of ongoing farm work.
 Student farmers participate in every course listed, and each student’s skill acquisition is monitored with an advisor in ongoing evaluations.
 In all the courses offered, students can expect introductory class work and discussions which lead to extensive on-farm learning experiences.